alvaro-prieto/splitLayout/README.md

 The following concepts have been used to put the concept into practice:

-- The use of a divided keyboard to improve the separation between both hands parallel to the shoulders.
+- Usage of a divided keyboard to improve the separation between both hands, placing them parallel to the shoulders.
 At the same time this makes it possible to use the space bar as two different keys.

-- Extensive use of modifier keys (L1, L2, L3, L4 and a contextual modifier: the application layer).
+- Extensive use of modifier keys (L1, L2, L3, L4 and a contextual modifier: the App layer).
 These modifiers allow you to stack different symbols on the same key.

-- The use of double keystrokes to write associated or alternative symbols.
+- Usage of double keystrokes to write associated or alternative symbols.

-- The use of a contextual modifier: App Layer, which allows some keys to have specific behaviors in each program, something very useful for personalized keyboard shortcuts.
+- Usage of a contextual modifier: App Layer, which allows some keys to have specific behaviors in each program, something very useful for personalized keyboard shortcuts.

 - Optimized for the Spanish language

-- Use of a visual layout as a mnemonic aid
+- Usage of a visual layout as a mnemonic aid

 ## Descripción
 https://www.ergodox.io